Terms & Conditions

 Asprey London Limited is a private company registered in England and Wales, Company No. 1004355

-Registered Office: 167 New Bond Street, London, W1S 4AY, United Kingdom
+Registered Office: 36 Bruton Street, Mayfair, London, W1J 6QX, United Kingdom

 The Convention on International Trade in Endangered Species of Wild Fauna and Flora, also known as CITES, aims to ensure that trade in specimens of wild animals and plants does not threaten the survival of endangered species in the wild by regulating and monitoring their international trade.
 The CITES Secretariat is administered by the United Nations Environment Programme (UNEP) and the Convention came into force in 1975.